Singapore court order ratified in English divorce court - case study

 The Court here in England granted permission to ratify the Court Order made in Singapore and gave leave to have the Draft Order sealed by the Court, making it legally binding in English Law.

-Once the Court had done this, Tracey could make arrangements for the transfer Mrs J's part of their marital home to Mr J and authorise Mr J's pension provider to put in place the Pension Sharing Order for Mrs J as agreed by them both and by the Court, firstly in Singapore and then in England.
+Once the Court had done this, we could make arrangements for the transfer of Mrs J's part of their marital home to Mr J and authorise Mr J's pension provider to put in place the Pension Sharing Order for Mrs J as agreed by them both and by the Court, firstly in Singapore and then in England.